 Storehouse Project exists to support people in crisis across Wigan through supplying food, furniture and clothing free of charge.

-Storehouse Project helps people on the streets or living in sheltered accommodation to help make the dream of having a home a reality.
+Storehouse Project helps people on the streets or those living in sheltered accommodation make their dream of having a home a reality.
 By providing pots, pans, furniture and sometimes the first few weeks of food, individuals are immediately put on a positive path in their new homes.

 Through Storehouse’s support, individuals are no longer living out of bags and suitcases, but things have a place and people start to feel more settled and secure.